Metadrop/behat-contexts/README.md

  - Then capture full page with width of :width to :path

    Saves a screenshot of current page with the given width to a file in the given path.
+If path is relative screenshots_path config value is used as root.

 - Then capture full page with width of :width to :path with name :filename

    Saves a screenshot of current page with the given width to a file in the given path to a given filename.
+If path is relative screenshots_path config value is used as root.

 - Then save last response